mbleigh/twitter-auth/README.markdown

 Note that because TwitterAuth utilizes Rails Engines functionality introduced in Rails 2.3, it will not work with earlier versions of Rails.

+**NOTE:** TwitterAuth requires Rails version 2.3 or later because it makes extensive use of the new support for Rails Engines.
+Previous versions of Rails are not supported.

 Usage
 =====

-*NOTE:* HTTP Basic strategy is not yet supported.
+**NOTE:** HTTP Basic strategy is not yet supported.
 Please only use OAuth until this message is removed.

 To utilize TwitterAuth in your application you will need to run the generator:

-    script/generate twitter_auth --strategy [oauth|basic]
+    script/generate twitter_auth [--oauth(default)|--basic]

 This will generate a migration as well as set up the stubs needed to use the Rails Engines controllers and models set up by TwitterAuth.
 It will also create a User class that inherits from TwitterUser, abstracting away all of the Twitter authentication functionality and leaving you a blank slate to work with for your application.

+Finally, it will create a configuration file in `config/twitter_auth.yml` in which you should input your OAuth consumer key and secret (if using the OAuth strategy) as well as a custom callback for development (the `oauth_callback` option is where Twitter will send the browser after authentication is complete.
+If you leave it blank Twitter will send it to the URL set up when you registered your application).

 Usage Basics
 ------------

+If you need more information about how to use OAuth with Twitter, please visit Twitter's [OAuth FAQ](http://apiwiki.twitter.com/OAuth-FAQ).

-*TwitterAuth* borrows heavily from [Restful Authentication](http://github.com/technoweenie/restful-authentication) for its API because it's simple and well-known.
+TwitterAuth borrows heavily from [Restful Authentication](http://github.com/technoweenie/restful-authentication) for its API because it's simple and well-known.
 Here are some of the familiar methods that are available:

 * `login_required`: a before filter that can be added to a controller to require that a user logs in before he/she can view the page.
 * `current_user`: returns the logged in user if one exists, otherwise returns `nil`.